2-step authentication¶

 Below are instructions for Google Chrome:

-Choose an authenticator plugin extention that is compatible with Google Authenticator.
+Choose an authenticator plugin extension that is compatible with Google Authenticator.
 I recommend https://chrome.google.com/webstore/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?hl=en

 In the upper right corner of your web browser, you will see a small icon for the Authenticator plugin.
 Click it.
 A new window will open.